-Nestled in the mountains of West Virginia, Cass Scenic Railroad State Park features an era when steam-driven locomotives were an essential part of everyday life.
-Trips to Cass are filled with rich histories of the past, unparalleled views and the sights and sounds of original steam-driven locomotives.
+Take a trip back to an era when steam-driven locomotives were an essential part of everyday life.
+Trips to Cass Scenic Railroad State Park are filled with rich history, unparalleled views and the sights and sounds of an original lumbering town.
 The park’s 11-mile long heritage railroad and authentic company town are some of the state’s most popular tourist attractions.

 Scenic Train Rides

 Catch a ride on Cass Scenic Railroad State Park’s main attraction, a train ride to the overlook at Bald Knob.
 Bald Knob is the third highest point in West Virginia, making for a breathtaking views and amazing photos.
 The Durbin Greenbrier Valley Railroad operates scenic trains from historic downtown, including a 4.5-hour round-trip ride to Bald Knob and a two-hour round-trip excursion to Whittaker Station.

 Train excursions are available Tuesdays through Sundays, plus several special events throughout the year.